mdn/kuma/docs/celery.rst

 queue when they become due.
 It should only be run once in a deployment, or tasks may be scheduled multiple times.

-It is run in the Docker and Vagrant environments by running the single celery worker process with ``--beat``.
+In Docker, it runs in the ``worker`` container by starting the celery process with ``--beat``.
 In production, there are several task workers, and the ``celery beat`` process is run directly on just one worker.

 The schedules themselves are configured using the deprecated `django-celery`_ database backend.
 The work to replace this is tracked in `bug 1268256`_.